akka/alpakka-kafka/docs/src/main/paradox/consumer.md

 ## Offset Storage external to Kafka

-The Kafka read offset can either be stored in Kafka (se below), or at a data store of your choice.
+The Kafka read offset can either be stored in Kafka (see below), or at a data store of your choice.

 `Consumer.plainSource`
 (@scala[@scaladoc[Consumer API](akka.kafka.scaladsl.Consumer)]@java[@scaladoc[Consumer API](akka.kafka.javadsl.Consumer)])